ajshepley/mangadex_mark_read/README.md

     The (bearer) session token to use. --username and --password are ignored if a token is provided.
   -d, --print-token:
     Before performing the requests, print out the session token being used.
 Can be provided as --token for subsequent invocations.
+  -f, --force [delay between loops in seconds, optional]:
+    Force the chapters to be marked as read, looping until the API says all chapters are read.
+Max limit: 5 loops.
 ```

 ## Why